Blackheads, pimples, and acne are a common experience, with an estimated 80% of people aged 11 to 30 having an outbreak at some point.

-This is a common type of acne that can be characterized by being slightly raised from the surrounding skin, often discoloured or red, and most commonly roundish in shape.
+Today, I’ll be explaining how to get rid of papules, a common type of acne that can be characterized by being slightly raised from the surrounding skin, often discolored or red, and most commonly roundish in shape.

-Although very common, they can be a real pest to deal with, however, there certainly are things that you can do to prevent them.
+Although very common, they can be a real pest to deal with, but nevertheless, there are ways to get rid of them and things you can do to prevent them.

 However, nearly everyone has at some point in their lives encountered another type of skin blemish: the dreaded papule.

-A papule is a small, solid, and inflamed skin lesion, usually less than one centimetre in diameter.
+A papule is a small, solid, and inflamed skin lesion, usually less than one centimeter in diameter.
 It looks like a red bump on the skin.

-The area becomes discoloured, and the papule appears slightly raised from the surrounding skin and can also be painful to the touch and feel like they are deeply rooted within the skin.
+The area becomes discolored, and the papule appears slightly raised from the surrounding skin and can also be painful to the touch and feel like they are deeply rooted within the skin.

 Sometimes the papule may be accompanied by additional skin conditions like crust and scaly patches, but this is not always the case.